Nature as Co-Therapist: An Intro to Ecotherapy for Act Clinicians

 Special note: As I gave this presentation and wrote this post, California has been covered in smoke from the fires on both sides of the state.
 I’ve been having trouble with asthma and sinuses this week, and nearly all of my clients made the same complaint.
 It occurs to me that this is another expression of our relationship with nature: in our bodies, we are feeling the suffering of the forests that are burning.
 It literally makes it hard for us to breathe.
 With this post, I am sending blessings for an end to these fires and for safety and support to everyone who has been affected.

-Kip Williams is a Licensed Marriage & Family Therapist (#93170) with private practice offices in San Francisco and Oakland.
-He specializes in mindfulness-based therapy for LGBTQ+ clients, and he offers outdoor therapy sessions at Lake Merritt and throughout the East Bay Regional Parks in Oakland and Berkeley.
+Kip Williams is a Licensed Marriage & Family Therapist (#93170) with private practice offices throughout the East Bay.
+He specializes in mindfulness-based therapy for LGBTQ+ clients, and he offers outdoor therapy sessions at Redwood Regional Park in Oakland.
 He is currently a PhD student in Psychology with a specialization in Consciousness, Spirituality, and Integrative Health at Saybrook University.